 Description: Assisting annual preparation for Sun ‘n Fun event.
 One-time event annually.

 Description: Talbot House Ministries is a Comprehensive Care Center for the Poor and Homeless in our community.
-Mr. Livesay takes LCS students over to tutor students.
+Volunteers needed for annual gala and community outreaches during the holidays.

 Contact: Clever English